Roysvork/CQRSShop/README.md

 This is a fork of the Simple CQRS and eventsourcing with eventstore and elasticsearch [by mastoj](https://github.com/mastoj/CQRSShop)

+Feel free to use issues or open pull requests as a means of discussion

 ### Philosophy

 The functionality of this solution is identical to the parent and all tests pass, but it reflects my personal opinions on best practices for implementing DDDesigns in C#